 Verify that your ESXi hosts have sufficient resources and headroom to evacuate the VM workload of a single ESXi host to the two remaining hosts.

-Note: If you have enabled vSphere HA on your ESXi host, each ESXi host should have sufficient headroom capacity, since vSphere HA reserves 66% of available memory.
+If you have enabled vSphere HA on your ESXi host, ensure that each ESXi host has sufficient headroom capacity; vSphere HA reserves 66% of available memory.

 Use vMotion to move all the VMs on the host you want to upgrade to the other ESXi hosts. vMotion places the VMs on the other hosts based on available capacity.
 For more information, see Migration with vMotion in the vSphere documentation.

 Upgrade the evacuated ESXi host.
-For example, you may be upgrading from ESXi v6.0 to ESX v6.5.
-For more information, see Upgrading ESXi Hosts in the vSphere documentation.
+See Upgrading ESXi hosts in the vSphere documentation.